-Steeped in history with links to the Arkwright family and business history, we are ideally located for the Peak district walks, cycling and visitor attractions, come and check us out, we are sure you won't be disappointed!
+Steeped in history with links to the Arkwright family and local business history, we are ideally located for the Peak district walks, cycling and visitor attractions, come and check us out, we are sure you won't be disappointed!

-Privately owned and run, our aim is to offer a diverse quality range of food and drinks for every occasion, with personal service to match, please help us by giving us helpful feedback to our team where it is possible so we can be your place of choice whilst in the area.
+Privately owned and family run, our aim is to offer a diverse quality range of food and drinks for every occasion, with personal service to match, please help us by giving us helpful feedback to our team where it is possible so we can be your place of choice whilst in the area.

 Food & Drink